-What do I need to do to be Baptized?
+What do I need to do to have my child or myself Baptized?

 The first step is to call the church office and determine a date for the ceremony.

 If you are a member of SCC already, you have two choices: